tinybirdco/ecommerce-order-status-starter-kit/README.md

   <a href="https://www.tinybird.co/join-our-slack-community"><img alt="Slack Status" src="https://img.shields.io/badge/slack-chat-1FCC83?style=flat&logo=slack"></a>
 </p>

-# Kelp integration with Tinybird Starter Kit
+# eCommerce Order Status Starter Kit

-Example application showcasing how Kelp can be used to build a real-time dashboard on top of Tinybird, for an eCommerce demo application.
+Example application showcasing how to build out the backend of a demo eCommerce platform to show real-time analytics, which can be used to build a real-time dashboard.
+This example is built on top of Tinybird, Kafka, and Snowflake.
 This app allows you to track the status of orders in real-time, from placement to shipping and delivery, ultimately leading to better order management and improved customer satisfaction.

 ## Setup